psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 Born in June, 1804, the Hon.
 Augustus Henry Moreton Macdonald of Largie (born Augustus Moreton) was the younger brother of Henry Reynolds-Moreton, 2nd Earl of Ducie, and son of Thomas Reynolds-Moreton, 1st Earl of Ducie, and Lady Frances, daughter of Henry Herbert, 1st Earl of Carnarvon.
 He was elected as a Member of Parliament for Gloucestershire West in 1832 and then for Gloucestershire East between 1835 and 1841.
 A campaigner for homeopathy, he had published various works under his own name, including *Civilisation, or, a Brief Analysis of the Natural Laws that Regulate the Numbers and Condition of Mankind* in 1836 and *Thoughts on the Corn laws, addressed to the working classes of the county of Gloucester* in 1839.

 If we accept W.W.
-Osbourne's suggestion that Arbaham Elder was, in fact, the Hon.
+Osbourne's suggestion that Abraham Elder was, in fact, the Hon.
 Augustus Moreton, M.P, a claim mildly supported by W. H. Long's suggestion of possible names, then what evidence can we find of the honourable gentlemen on the island?

-From the [local records](https://www.british-history.ac.uk/vch/hants/vol5/pp156-170), we can probably vouch that his uncle did indeed live on the Island:
+From a brief mention in [*A History of the County of Hampshire*: Volume 5, ed.
+William Page (London, 1912](https://www.british-history.ac.uk/vch/hants/vol5/pp156-170), we can probably vouch that his uncle did indeed live on the Island:

 > Bembridge.
 >